 Recent headlines about the opioid crisis are centered around the lawsuits that have been brought by states and municipalities against the manufacturers and distributors of opioids.
-The costs to treat people with opioid addiction has drained government budgets and they are rightfully seeking compensation.
-Unfortunately, at this point it does not appear that any money will find its way back to the victims or their families.
+The costs to treat people with opioid addiction have drained government budgets and they are rightfully seeking compensation.
+Unfortunately, at this point, it does not appear that any money will find its way back to the victims or their families.
 For those of you who are dealing with opioid addiction in your home, you know well the emotional impacts on your family and the financial impacts can be nearly as painful.

 My family survived and so can yours.
 As I reflect on our journey through our son’s addiction, below are some lessons learned along the way.

 Do the unthinkable…cut them off